tpayne/devops-coord-framework/README.md

 Deploy Class
 ------------
-The Deploy class is provided to control your deploy process and has the following methods...
+The Deploy class is provided to control your deploy process and has the following methods: -

 >| Method | Description |
 >| ------ | ----------- |